bytePro17124/Plunder/readme.md

 <img src="plunder_screenshot_main_menu.png" height="180px" align="center">

-*currently this runs on linux, recommend using a VM if you are on windows, its all free*
+*currently this runs on linux, recommend using a VM if you are on windows, its all fr*

 #### get to lootin'